 Optional Conversion and Mandatory Conversion of Quantum-Si Class B Common Stock.
 A U.S. Holder of Quantum-Si Class B common stock is not expected to recognize any income, gain or loss under U.S. federal income tax laws as a result of the optional conversion of such U.S. Holder's Quantum-Si Class B common stock into Quantum-Si Class A common stock.
-It is expected that a U.S. Holder who elects to convert its Quantum-Si Class B common stock into Quantum-Si Class A common stock (i) would have the same basis in its Quantum-Si Class A common stock as such U.S. Holder had in its Quantum-Si Class B common stock prior to conversion into Quantum-Si Class A common stock, and (ii) such U.S. Holder's holding period in the Quantum-Si Class A common stock would include the U.S. Holder's holding period in the Quantum-Si Class B common stock so converted.
+It is expected that a U.S. Holder who elects to convert its Quantum-Si Class B common stock into Quantum-Si Class A common stock (i) would have the same basis in its Quantum-Si Class A common stock as such U.S. Holder had in its Quantum-Si Class B common stock prior to conversion into Quantum-Si Class A common stock, and (ii) such U.S. Holder's holding period in the Quantum-Si Class B common stock so converted.
 A mandatory conversion of any U.S. Holder's Quantum-Si Class B common stock into Quantum-Si Class A common stock is expected to be treated the same as an optional conversion.